Rakesh Wahi

 Rakesh Wahi is an Indian military veteran, author and entrepreneur active in Africa and the Middle East.
 He is the Chairman of CMA Investment Holdings, a company he started to incubate his startups in media, technology and education.
 He is the co-founder of CNBC Africa, Forbes Africa Magazine, Transnational Academic Group, and Curtin University Dubai.

 Early life and education

 Wahi was born in on 3 October 1959, in New Delhi to Satya Pal Wahi, an army officer and a Padma Bhushan recipient, and Shobana (Kukreja) Wahi.
 He got his early education from the Doon School in India.
 He completed his Bachelor of Science degree from the National Defence Academy in 1979 and Bachelor of Technology degree in Civil Engineering from College of Military Engineering in 1986.

-Mr. Wahi was awarded with a Honorary Doctorate Degree of Science from the International University of Management by the Minister of Education of Namibia, and he is also a fellow member of the Australian Institute of Management, Western Australia.
+Mr. Wahi was awarded with an Honorary Doctorate Degree of Science from the International University of Management by the Minister of Education of Namibia, and he is also a fellow member of the Australian Institute of Management, Western Australia.